Elliptically Distributed Lozenge Tilings of a Hexagon: Correlation kernel and determinantal representations

 \section{Correlation kernel and determinantal representations}

-In this section we will show the process $X(t)$ corresponding to a tiling of the hexagon is determinantal with correlation kernel given in terms of elliptic biorthogonal functions due to Spiridonov and Zhedanov (\cite{SZ1},\cite{BCn}).
-We start by a brief overview of the necessary facts about biorthogonal functions, and continue with the heart of the proof: an application of the Eynard-Mehta theorem.
+In this section we will show the process $X(t)$ corresponding to a tiling of the hexagon is determinantal with correlation kernel given in terms of the elliptic biorthogonal functions of Spiridonov and Zhedanov \cite{BCn,SZ1}.
+We start by a brief overview of the necessary facts about biorthogonal functions, and continue with the heart of the proof: an application of the Eynard--Mehta theorem.